7 Strategies to Avoid Data Loss from Natural Disaster

 You can’t talk about natural disasters these days without considering the effects of climate change.

-How can you prevent data loss from natural disaster?
+How to prevent data loss from natural disaster

 Okay, so you know the risks.
 What can you do about them?